- Education and Science»

 We saw many congressmen and congresswomen, regardless of their political affiliations, singing God bless America.
 Patriotism was at its highest point, but now, things have changed.
 Will it take another surprise attack to unite us in the cause for freedom?
 Will we lose a city to a nuclear attack?
 I am a former Navy veteran and I am not for war, but freedom is not free.
 In a world in which rogue nations are building nuclear arsenals, will we survive another attack?

-Our President has cut military funding.
+Our past leaders have cut military funding in the past.
 Yes, I agree, cuts have to be made.
-I worked in supply and have seen how companies have overcharged the military for their equipment.
+I was a Navy Storekeeper and worked in supply.
+I have seen how companies have overcharged the military for their equipment.
 Instead of cutting funding, why not investigate the over-inflated cost of military equipment?
 While there are ways to cut funding, let us not shoot ourselves in the foot.
 Our enemies are spending money and building themselves up!
 Will history repeat itself but on a more sinister scale?
 Only time will tell!
 Let us not forget the lessons from World War II and, hopefully, save lives in the process.